 I think I’m finally starting to get the hang of MTurk.
 I stuck with yesterday’s strategy of only accepting the newest HITs, which post more frequently during normal business hours.

-For one job, I was asked to write short descriptions about images for a reward of 20 cents.
+For one job, I was asked to write short descriptions of images for a reward of 20 cents.

 After completing a bunch of those assignments, I moved on to a few quick surveys.
 I often type “short survey” or “quick survey” into the search bar to find these.